 I hope you will allow me to teach you a simple trading strategy that any trader can use, even beginners in the seemingly never-ending quest for profitability.

-Moving averages have pretty much been around since the dawn of trading and there is a lot of hate on them for being lagging indicators and it’s late signals but I have some good news for you.
-You can still be late to a trade and profit in the long run.
+Moving averages have pretty much been around since the dawn of trading and there is a lot of hate on them for being lagging indicators (providing late signals).
+But I have some good news, you can still be late to a trade and profit in the long run.
 So long as you play for the RIGHT TEAM.

 Moving averages, like any indicator, are just simple mathematical equations that plot lines onto your screen.
 That’s not what’s important, what is important is that you use them in context.
 Any indicator should be used in context.
 What do I mean by IN CONTEXT?

 In the direction of the trend.
 The path of least resistance.
 The right team.
 The current of the river.